nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 Success:

-- SHALL return a `201` **OK** HTTP status code on successful execution of the interaction and the entry has been successfully created and the NRLS.
+- SHALL return a `201` **OK** HTTP status code on successful execution of the interaction and the entry has been successfully created in the NRLS.
 - The NRLS server will return an HTTP Location header containing the 'server' assigned logical Id <!--and versionId-->of the created DocumentReference resource.

 Failure: